Advanced Medical Assisting (AM81) Technical Certificate of Credit

 Graduates of this program will be prepared to take on more complex roles within healthcare teams, assist physicians in specialized medical procedures, manage electronic health records, and ensure smooth operational flow in medical facilities.
 Upon completion, students will be eligible for advanced certifications and well-positioned for career advancement in the growing field of medical assisting.

-*For more detailed program information, please refer to the Catalog & Handbook.
+*For more detailed program information, please refer to the STC Catalog.

 Requirements